-Which flies you should choose for fly fishing in Washington state will largely depend on what you’re hoping to catch and the environment where you’ll be fishing.
+Which flies you should choose for fly fishing in the state will largely depend on what you’re hoping to catch and the environment where you’ll be fishing.

 Leech patterns are the best flies to have with you if you’re heading to some of the local lakes, especially during the summer.
 Olive Damsel Leech and the Drifter’s Crystal Leech tend to work magic with the trout lurking in the depths.
 Minnow patterns also do well, especially if you master a fast retrieve.

 Another option for summer fly fishing in Washington is to have a few terrestrial patterns in your fly box.
 Ants, hoppers, and beetles can all end up in the water and make a tempting bite to eat for the fish.

 If you’re interested in catching bass, make sure you’ve got some big ol’ poppers and streamers with you, like the Goodale’s Popper.

 Fancy challenging yourself to landing steelheads?
 Try dark, medium-sized patterns such as the Hoh Bo Spey or the Foxee Dog, both in a black/blue color combination.

 You can also check out the flies section on this forum which is entirely devoted to discussing all things fly fishing!
 You can find the top-recommended flies for fishing in Washington, plus helpful info on a whole range of topics related to fly fishing in WA.